extratone/bilge/notes/Notes-Telegram.md

 * [x] The **cost** of Telegram vs. Discord Nitro, now.
 * [ ] [[SI on Discord Regarding Objective-C and Swift]]
 * [ ] "Last seen within a week will be kicked."
+* [ ] As far as I’m concerned/as far as I live, now, Telegram is a required utility for using iOS.

 ## References